 * Repetivie strain

 * Post surgical scars (c-section, hip, knee)

 * Plantar fasciitis

-During your session you may be treated in areas that you may think are not related to your complaints or symptoms you are experiencing.
-The whole body, integrated approach to treatment is necessary when you recognize the nature of the 3-dimensional, inter-connected fascial web.
+During your session you may be treated in areas that you think are not related to your complaints or symptoms you are experiencing,.
+The whole body integrated approach to treatment is necessary when you recognize the nature of the 3-dimensional , interconnected fascial web.

 Additionally, scar tissue puts a tremendous strain into the whole body and needs to be released.
 Abdominal scarring often manifests as neck, upper back and shoulder pain, often many years after the original surgery.

-Fascial Massage Therapy + Course of Applied Tensegrity (CoAT) can have a profound effect upon the body.
-These dynamic techniques allow the fascia to soften, rehydrate and release, resulting in reduced pain, increased mobility.
-The nervous system unplugs from fight and flight, enabling your body to reset to rest and restore.
+The techniques Linda uses can have a profound effect upon the body.
+These direct and dynamic techniques allow the fascia to soften, rehydrate and release, resulting in reduced pain and increased mobility.
+The nervous system unplugs from fight and flight, enabling the body to reset to rest and restore.